 Based on the above table, I’ve determined that I can get by on ~$20,000 per year as a minimum expense level.
 My largest expense is property taxes, which tends to be high in my state of Texas, so it’s possible for me to reduce that expense even further by either downsizing or moving.
 I like living in a big city, and close to town, so it’s unlikely that value will drop much further in my case, with a higher likelihood of it increasing over time.

 There are some obvious items missing from the above, such as mortgage payments, and transportation costs to name a few.
 I’ve limited the items in this scenario to the absolute minimum for my particular situation.
-Since I’ve already paid off my mortgage, as well as eliminated any car payments, I can “lock-in” this expense level mentally as the goal going forward.
+Since I’ve already paid off my mortgage, destroyed my student loans, and eliminated car payments from my life (kind of), I can “lock-in” this expense level mentally as the goal going forward.

-I think of the above as my Bronze Package of expenses
+I think of the above as my Bronze Lifestyle Package of expenses

 These are expenses which I could eliminate, but choose not to.
 These are primarily my own lifestyle choices, and everyone’s list will be unique.
 What’s optional to me, may end up being Mandatory to you and shifted to the prior category.

 If I’m looking to upgrade my lifestyle a bit more, I would add the above items to the list, which would bring my total expenses to ~$33,000 per year.
 I consider these to be primarily comfort items and small luxuries.
 The two biggest items are going out to eat on the weekends, and after school care for my daughter.
 The latter used to be higher when my daughter was in preschool, and would have been listed under mandatory back then.

 I think of the above as my Silver Lifestyle Package of expenses, it’s the upgrade to the Bronze.